COMPLEXLICENSING EXPERTS

 Compliance Architecture Build

-We build your complete compliance infrastructure: AML/CFT framework aligned with Federal Decree-Law No. 10 of 2025 and FATF Recommendation 22, responsible gaming program with deposit limits, cooling-off periods, and self-exclusion tools, cybersecurity policies, and incident response plans.
+AML/CFT framework (Federal Decree-Law No. 10 of 2025, FATF Recommendation 22), responsible gaming program, cybersecurity policies, and incident response plans.

 04

-We compile a comprehensive application pack: GCGRA Intake Form, detailed business plan, financial forecasts, organizational charts, key personnel documentation, and all required declarations.
-We support submission through the GCGRA Licensing Portal.
+GCGRA Intake Form, business plan, financial forecasts, organizational charts, key personnel documentation, and declarations submitted via the GCGRA Licensing Portal.

 05

-During the GCGRA's rigorous suitability investigation, we support your team through background checks, financial verification, and operational capability assessments.
-We prepare key personnel for individual licensing requirements.
+Support through background checks, financial verification, and operational capability assessments, and preparation of key personnel for individual licensing.

 06